Medical Laboratory Science

 View video: "Just the Job - A career as a Medical Laboratory Scientist"

-Welcome to the Medical Technology (MT) Program at the University of Washington, in Seattle, Washington.
-The MT program is located in the Department of Laboratory Medicine in the School of Medicine.
-The Department of Laboratory Medicine at the University of Washington offers a BS in Medical Technology and MS degree programs in Laboratory Medicine.
+Welcome to the Medical Laboratory Science (MLS) Program at the University of Washington in Seattle, Washington.
+The MLS program is located in the Department of Laboratory Medicine in the School of Medicine.
+The Department of Laboratory Medicine at the University of Washington offers a BS in Medical Laboratory Science and MS degree programs in Laboratory Medicine.
 This site is devoted to specific information about our BS degree program.

-Medical Technology (MT) is where basic laboratory science meets the practice of medicine.
+Medical Laboratory Science (MLS) is where basic laboratory science meets the practice of medicine.
 It is a profession of highly knowledgeable and skilled individuals who perform clinical laboratory tests on blood, other body fluids, or tissue samples.
 This is a critical part of health care, as the results obtained by these laboratory tests are a vital tool for physicians in their diagnosis, treatment, and prevention of disease.

-People trained as medical technologists may work in a variety of settings.
+People trained as medical laboratory scientists may work in a variety of settings.
 Many work in clinical laboratories in large medical centers, hospitals, and clinics.
 Others do research in industrial, public health, and medical laboratories; and teach in hospitals, colleges and universities.
-An MT may practice as a generalist, using knowledge in several of the scientific disciplines, or may specialize in one scientific area in larger hospitals.
-Successful MT's are individuals who enjoy studying the biological, chemical,and physical sciences, and who find personal satisfaction and intellectual reward in applying scientific methods in the diagnosis and evaluation of disease.
+An MLS may practice as a generalist, using knowledge in several of the scientific disciplines, or may specialize in one scientific area in larger hospitals.
+Successful MLSes are individuals who enjoy studying the biological, chemical,and physical sciences, and who find personal satisfaction and intellectual reward in applying scientific methods in the diagnosis and evaluation of disease.

-The program goals of the University of Washington Medical Technology Program are to:
+The program goals of the University of Washington Medical Laboratory Science Program are to:

 - Offer a sustainable curriculum that meets current and emergent educational and professional needs of program students.